In 'FUCT' fashion brand case, justices avoid saying word

 But the artist behind the brand, Erik Brunetti, argues that portion of law should be struck down as an unconstitutional restriction on speech.

-The government is defending the century-old provision.
-Lawyer Malcolm Stewart, arguing for the Trump administration, said that the law is not a restriction on speech but rather the government declining to promote certain speech.
-The government argues the law encourages trademarks that are appropriate for all audiences.
+The government is defending the century-old provision, arguing it encourages trademarks that are appropriate for all audiences.
+Lawyer Malcolm Stewart, who was arguing for the Trump administration, said the law is not a restriction on speech but rather the government declining to promote certain speech.

+Stewart, for his part, also went to great lengths not to say the name of the brand, calling it "the equivalent of the profane past participle form of a well-known word of profanity and perhaps the paradigmatic word of profanity in our language."

-Brunetti and others like him who are denied trademark registration under the "scandalous" provision can still use the words they wanted to register for their business, nonprofit or brand.
+Brunetti and others like him who are denied trademark registration under the "scandalous" provision can still use the words they wanted to register for their business, nonprofit or brand, a point some justices underscored.
 They just don't get the benefits that come with registering a trademark.
 For Brunetti, that would largely mean a better ability to go after counterfeiters who knock off his designs.

+Brunetti's lawyer, John R. Sommer, got the closest to saying the brand's name, using the phrase "the F word" and noting his client's brand "isn't exactly" a "dirty" word.

+"Oh, come on.
+You know, come on," responded Alito, adding: "Be serious.
+We know...what he's trying to say."

-Justice Ruth Bader Ginsburg noted that the office has refused to register trademarks both by saying something is scandalous and, ironically, too confusingly similar to something that is already registered.
+Justice Ruth Bader Ginsburg noted that the office has refused to register some trademarks both by saying they are scandalous and, ironically, too confusingly similar to something that is already registered.
 For example, the office refused to register "FUK!T" for being scandalous and immoral but also confusingly similar to the already registered "PHUKIT."

-Justice Neil Gorsuch suggested some outcomes seem as arbitrary as the "flip of a coin."
+Justice Neil Gorsuch said, "There are shocking numbers of ones granted and ones refused" that "do look remarkably similar."
+Gorsuch suggested that the outcomes in such cases were as arbitrary as the "flip of a coin."

-Brunetti would seem to have a strong argument.
-Two years ago, the justices unanimously invalidated a related provision of federal law that told officials not to register disparaging trademarks.
-In that case, an Asian-American rock band sued after the government refused to register its band name, "The Slants," because it was seen as offensive to Asians.
+"I don't want to go through the examples," he said to laughter.
+"I really don't want to do that."

 Follow Jessica Gresko on Twitter at http://twitter.com/jessicagresko